Square Foot Gardening

 1 4’x4’ will make one adult’s daily supper veggies

-1 4’x4’ will provide extra vegetables one adult’s for giving away or preserving
+1 4’x4’ will provide extra vegetables for one adult for giving away or preserving

-1 3’x3’ will make one adult’s salad every day of the growing season
+1 3’x3’ will make one child’s salad every day of the growing season

-1 3’x3’ will make one adult’s daily supper veggies
+1 3’x3’ will make one child’s daily supper veggies

-1 3’x3’ will provide extra vegetables one adult’s for giving away or preserving
+1 3’x3’ will provide extra vegetables for one child for giving away or preserving

 Using this guide, each adult needs 1-3 4’x4’ square foot gardens and each child needs 1-3 3’x3’ square foot gardens.